Canyon, California: Infrastructure

-The only public services in the community are the local post office (ZIP Code 94516) where all mail is picked up and the Canyon School, a 68-student K-8 public school, located on Pinehurst Road on the banks of the Upper San Leandro Creek.
+The only public services in the community are the local post office (ZIP Code 94516) where all mail is picked up, and the three-room schoolhouse Canyon Elementary School, a 68-student K-8 public school, located on Pinehurst Road on the banks of the Upper San Leandro Creek.
+Canyon Elementary School operates as its own district.
+It has a school board, and the principal also serves as the district superintendent.

 A notion of the community's unconventionality may be gleaned from the fact that the school lunch menu features organic milk and produce, Niman Ranch beef, and hormone and antibiotic free chicken.
 The community is in area code 925.

 As John van der Zee wrote in his book about the town, Canyon (1972):